zhngstl/MetroParisMemory/README.md

 Exploring the vibrant city of Paris just became an engaging challenge with the Paris Metro Station Game.
 Drawing inspiration from popular memory games like [Memory Pour Paris](https://memory.pour.paris/) and [Name SF Streets](https://carvin.github.io/sf-street-names/), this web app transforms the exploration of Parisian metro stations into an exciting gaming experience.

 ## Motivation
 This project was created as part of CS50x Final Project.
 First time programming using HTML/CSS and Javascript.
-My idea are quite clear, but the way the code was implemented should be more optimized.
-This project is now abandonned and won't receive any update.
+While my ideas were well-defined, the implementation of the code could have been more optimized.
+This project has been abandonned and will not receive any further updates

 ## Game Overview

 ### How it Works

 The game's premise is straightforward.
 Players input the names of Paris metro stations, earning points for each correct entry.
-The twist?
 The game doesn't store cookies, ensuring a fresh start with each session.
 The goal is to explore the vast network of Paris metro stations and test your knowledge of the city's transit system.

 ### User Interface